-Los Angeles criminal defense attorney Robert M. Helfend is offering a $500 scholarship to one law school student in the United States.
+Los Angeles criminal defense attorney Robert M. Helfend is offering a $500 scholarship to one undergraduate or law school student in the United States.

 Only those that follow all requirements listed below will be considered.
 To be eligible for the Robert M. Helfend Law School Scholarship, applicants must be currently enrolled in law school or currently enrolled in their undergraduate with the intent to pursue law school post graduation.
 Only full-time students are eligible to receive the Robert M. Helfend Law School Scholarship.
 Applicants must be U.S. citizens or permanent residents.